 Keep your CTA short and make sure that it’s direct to the point.
 Word it so your audience will believe that they’ll be missing out if they didn’t bite on your offer.

-Copywriting is an ever-reliable method of making your brand more visible and snagging viewers that you can convert to loyal customers.
+Copywriting services is an ever-reliable method of making your brand more visible and snagging viewers that you can convert to loyal customers.
 There are many factors to consider in making sure that your copy is top-notch:

 - Does it follow the AIDA formula?